nicholaspalomo/LUSETcontrol/README.md

 - Add custom plots in `rqt_plot` for visualizing (graphically) the messages being passed between the nodes

 ---
-## Usage (Optional)
+## Usage
 ---
 ## Documentation

 All of the code is documented.
-You can find the Doxygen documentation in the `~/luset_ws/doxygen` folder (C++ only).
+You can find the Doxygen documentation in the `~/LUSETcontrol/doxygen` folder (C++ only).
 For more information about Doxygen, visit http://www.doxygen.nl/.

 <!-- ## Tests (Optional)